A Social Security Disability Lawyer Fighting for Your Benefits

 The wait for Social Security disability benefits in North Carolina can be many months long – even in the easiest of cases where eligibility is straightforward and the initial application for benefits is complete.
 It can be enough to make anyone want to throw up their hands and give up.
 We don’t blame any client for feeling that way.
 But we will not give up on your claim.

 The truth is the majority of Social Security disability cases are not approved at the initial application stage.
 Instead, many Social Security disability applications are denied because preventable mistakes were made on the initial applications.
 This results in unnecessary delays in benefits and stressful appeals.

-It is our goal to get your initial application approved the first time.
+It is our goal our North Carolina SSDI attorney and legal team to get your initial application approved the first time.
 However, if your application is denied then we will not hesitate to file an administrative appeal or to pursue your fair recovery in federal district court.
 There’s one thing we can promise you – we will guide you through the process every step of the way.

 According to the North Carolina State Bar, there are fewer than 50 attorneys in the state who are Board Certified Specialists in Social Security Disability Law.
 Attorney Vance Jennings is one of them and the only one in Dunn.
 It takes a lot of hard work and dedication to become board certified in any practice area.